Scottish bran scones recipe shows you how to make easy, delicious and healthier scones. It’s a traditional recipe and uses minimal ingredients.

 That differs in particular from the traditional Scottish scone recipe which tends to have a higher butter and therefore a higher fat content.

-Then, you could debate about whether scones should be plain, like these, or have fruit in them, as in my wholemeal cranberry scones recipe.
+We could of course have a debate about whether scones should be plain, like these, or have fruit in them, as in my wholemeal cranberry scones recipe.

-And still, we could go one step further and bring in savoury scones with perhaps cheese added?
+And still, we could go one step further and bring in savory scones with perhaps cheese added?

 And so the great scone debate could just rage on……..

 Personally I think it’s just a matter of taste and preference.